Cheng–Gao versions: Cheng's preface

 In his 1791 preface Cheng Weiyuan stated that the novel, which he renamed Dream of the Red Chamber, was originally entitled The Story of the Stone.
 It had been ascribed to "different people", the author being unknown, but a certain "Mr" Cao Xueqin (now believed to be the book's true author) edited and revised it several times as was stated in the novel proper.
 Such was the popularity of the book that contemporaneous temple market scribes could make copies and sell them for several taels of gold.
 But the book's incomplete, 80-chapter nature disappointed readers.
 Cheng searched extensively for the remaining chapters, from renowned book collector's libraries to spare paper piles, and in the process collected over "twenty more (i.e. new) chapters".
-Cheng then claimed, after several years, to have chanced on "ten more chapters" of the final version from a book vendor (鼓擔), and paid a hefty price for them.
+Cheng wrote after several years, to have chanced on "ten more chapters" of the final version from a book vendor (鼓擔), and paid a hefty price for them.
 Being the working manuscript, however, it was unedited and in disarray.
-Cheng Weiyuan edited this version with a friend (Gao E), consulting existing versions, then printed the "complete" edition to satiate the appetites of fellow fans.
+Cheng Weiyuan invited his friend, a scholar/official (Gao E) to edit this version, consulting existing versions, then printed the 120 chapter edition to satiate the appetites of fellow fans.

 Later Qing Dynasty editions reprinting the Cheng-Gao versions removed Cheng's preface and used Gao's preface solely.